erlendve/react-bowling-kata/README.md

 Luckily for you they have an extensive list of requirements ready:

 ##Requirements
-* `rolling` Clicking any of the turquiose buttons will add the roll to the ScoreBoard
+* `rolling` Clicking any of the numbered buttons should update the scoreboard with the number of pins knocked down for the roll.

 * `game score` The game consists of 10 frames.
 In each frame the player has two opportunities to knock down 10 pins.
 The score for the frame is the total